Frederikssund railway station

-Frederikssund station is the terminus of the Frederikssund radial of the S-train network of Copenhagen, Denmark.
-It is located near the center of the city of Frederikssund.
+Frederikssund station is an S-train railway station serving the city of Frederikssund in North Zealand, Denmark.
+It is located in central Frederikssund on the southern edge of the historic city centre, and immediately adjacent to the Frederikssund bus station.

+The station is the terminus of the Frederikssund radial of the S-train network of Greater Copenhagen.
 The station area includes a large bus terminal from which a network of bus lines service the rural areas in Hornsherred and those north of the urban corridor between Frederikssund and Copenhagen.

 History

+The first railway station in Frederikssund opened on 15 June 1879 as the terminus of the railway line from Copenhagen to Frederikssund.
+The original station was situated approximately at the location of the current station.